YottaDB/YDBDoc/MessageRecovery/errors.rst

 Call in/Run Time Error: This indicates that the environment variable ydb_ci is not defined when an external C routine is about to call an M routine through the YottaDB call-in mechanism.

-Action: Check if ydb_ci is defined to a valid file path to a call-in table.
+Action: Check if ydb_ci is defined to be a valid file path to a call-in table.
 The call-in table file should contain a list of entries, each entry describing the parameter types, their passing convention of each M routine and its binding to a C routine.

 ------------
 CITABOPN